MicrosoftDocs/biztalk-docs/biztalk/core/logic-app-adapter.md

 > [!NOTE]
 > This section applies to **BizTalk Server 2016 only**.

-The Logic App adapter is a separate download, and is not included with the BizTalk Server installation.

 1. On your BizTalk Server, download and install the Logic App adapter:
    - Go to [Microsoft BizTalk Server Adapter for Logic Apps](https://www.microsoft.com/download/details.aspx?id=54287), and save.
    - Open the LogicAppAdapter.iso, and run the **LogicApp Adapter.msi** file to install.